Miiyaako/Miiyaako/README.md

-- 👋 Hi, I’m @kitords
+- 👋 Hi, I’m Kit
-- 👀 I’m interested in coding discord bot
+- 👀 I’m interested in coding discord bots
-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m currently learning Python and C++
-- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me ...
+- 📫 Reach me by Discord! (kiit#1881)

 <!---
 kitords/kitords is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.